 Creating an inspiring environment that fuels employee productivity is a lot easier said than done.
 There are countless approaches, so which one is right for your company?

 Thanks to ongoing research on employee behavior and the development of tools to track the success of such efforts, investing in human capital management (HCM) has never been easier or more effective.
-Here’s a list of some of our favorite ways to boost your company’s output without significantly increasing your spend:
+Here’s a list of some of our favorite ways to boost your company’s output without significantly increasing your spending:

 In a March 2017 article titled “Great Companies Obsess Over Productivity, Not Efficiency” for Harvard Business Review, Michael Mankins writes that “efficiency is about doing the same with less.”
 To improve efficiency, then, a business would look to reduce the amount of time and the number of resources required to produce a given product or service.
 Simply put, improving efficiency is about streamlining.